 Her work has appeared in the Denver Law Review, Florida State Law Review, Ohio State Law Journal, NYU Law Review, and the Animal Law Review.
 Winders has also published extensively in the popular press, including The Hill, National Geographic, Newsweek, New York Daily News, Salon, U.S.A.
 Today, and numerous other outlets.

 Winders received her BA in Legal Studies with highest honors from the University California at Santa Cruz, where she was named a Regents’ Scholar and received the Dean’s Award for outstanding achievement in Social Sciences, and her JD from NYU School of Law, where she was awarded the Vanderbilt Medal for outstanding contributions to the law school, named as a Robert McKay Scholar, and served as the Senior Notes Editor of the NYU Law Review.
 Following law school, Winders clerked for the Hon.
 Martha Craig Daughtrey on the United States Court of Appeals for the Sixth Circuit and practiced animal law in a variety of settings.
-She has also taught animal law at Tulane University School of Law and Loyola University New Orleans College of Law.

 "Farmed Animal Welfare: Improvements and Developments (North America)" (with Anne Peters, Kristen Stilt, & Saskia Stucki, eds.), in Handbook on Global Animal Law (Forthcoming 2022).

 "Captive Wildlife Under the Endangered Species Act," (with Jared Goodman & Heather Rally), in Endangered Species Act (Donald C. Baur & Ya-Wei Li eds., 3d ed., Summer 2021).